w-yeehong/tp/docs/DeveloperGuide.md

 * `DeletePatientCommand` - Deleting patients
 * `SearchPatientCommand`- Searching for patients

+_Written by Yun Qing_
 #### 4.1.2 Create, Read, Update, Delete

+//patient functions in model
+//how they support the command
+//example of editcommand

 The patient feature utilises the `CovigentAppParser` class to parse the user command input into different command types and validates the input.
 Patients are then added into the `UniquePatientList#internalList` observable list.

 The feature comprises of five commands namely,